datagrove/test-sales-page/README.md

 BE SURE NOT TO COMMIT YOUR SECRET KEY TO GIT.
 You can add .env* to your .gitignore file locally to prevent your keys from being committed

-To run the site locally add a .env file to your project using the format in sample_env.md.
+To run the site locally add a .env file to the root of your project using the format in sample_env.md.

     Use your stripe keys to replace the XXX values in PUBLIC_STRIPE_API (Use your publishable key) and